wp-plugins/wp-app-studio/readme.txt

 15. Easily insert WPAS components as shortcodes.
 Use Analytics module for custom reporting.
 16. Create Connections to integrate your ProDev plugin to external apps such incoming email app or platforms like Facebook, Twitter, Paypal etc.
 17. Use inline entities in your WPAS ProDev apps to allow users to insert content of another entity into your primary entity.
 Categorize and tag your inline entities with inline taxonomies.
 Inline entity extension sold separately.
+18. NEW with 4.3.2 - Map user field to your entity attributes and use them everywhere.

 == Upgrade Notice ==
+= 4.3.2 =
-= 4.3.1 =
+User mapping, latest comment fix, taxonomy display in menus, and misc bug fixes = 4.3.1 =
 Added a demo app for FreeDev accounts and minor fixes.
 = 4.3.0 =